cs4241-20a/a2-shortstack/README.md

 - Recieved no Error or Warning messages when validating website

 ## CSS
-- Made use of the flexbox to help layout my website
+- Made use of the flexbox to help layout my website.
+They were mainly used in the input layout column where I was able to make the proper placements when using the flex display.
 - Added various styling rules to Element, ID, and Class selectors
 - Defined all the styling rules in the style.css file under the css directory